 Wear: Something fancy AND warm, and bring something waterproof (see below); consider comfortable shoes because there are quite a lot of stairs you have to traverse in order to navigate the site!
 And there will be a ten minute walk towards Hyde Park, if you don't find a cab at the end of the night.

-Eat: The site opens from 5pm to accommodate pre-show dining, and there are five different food outposts, each offering a different style and/or region of Spanish cuisine, and varying levels of formality (and, ahem, price).
+Eat: The site opens from 5pm to accommodate pre-show dining, and there are five different food outposts, each offering a different style of French cuisine, and varying levels of formality (and, ahem, price).

 At the luxe end, try a three-course Platinum Club set menu ($245 or a pared back $130) designed by Fresh Catering's head chef Geoff Haviland (who trained at the 2 Michelin-starred L’Ortalan in the UK).
 Bookings are essential.

-If you're simply snacking, the Qantas Garden Bar (as you enter the venue) is selling small bites and Catalan street food.
+If you're simply snacking, the Qantas Garden Bar (as you enter the venue) is selling small bites and some very fancy desserts.

 Drink: Champagne!
 It's the opera.
-No really, drink whatever you want (this year they're offering Sangria to go with the Spanish setting of Carmen) – but we love that they have coffee on site.
+No really, drink whatever you want (there's a decent selection of local wines available at bars all around the venue) – but we love that they have coffee on site.
 Operas are long.

 Turn up: by 7pm latest for a 7.30pm performance.
 As mentioned, the site is not quite as straightforward as the Joan Sutherland Theatre (Opera Australia's usual home) – and you want to have time to queue for a glass of bubbles and find your seat.